Mary Jo Bole: Exhibitions

 Bole worked in Dresden, Germany for three months as part of The Artist-in-Residence Exchange Program, sponsored in 2004 by the GCAC.
 In a 2008 book about the program and Bole's participation, curator Susanne Altmann writes In her artistic work, Mary Jo Bole clearly feels a commitment to this fascination with unusual artifacts in unusual contexts."
-Altmann continues, "Again and again, death is the dominate theme in Mary Jo Bole's work--often benefitting from the way she brings it closer to humor and storytelling...Mary Jo Bole displays her marked ability to work with opulent ornament and autobiographical fragments on a universal level."
+Altmann continues, "Again and again, death is the dominant theme in Mary Jo Bole's work--often benefitting from the way she brings it closer to humor and storytelling...Mary Jo Bole displays her marked ability to work with opulent ornament and autobiographical fragments on a universal level."

 Art critic Donald Kuspit writes in the Material Speculations catalogue, [Bole] collects artifacts and images associated with death, and makes works that return to childhood--a very personal childhood.
 It is as though she wants to encompass the beginning and end of life--her life which began in the family and will end in a cemetery of relatives.
 Her subject is not so much nature, although that is there, ever present, threatening, yet gently embracing as the site-specific Nature Takes Over, 1999 indicates, as human nature, more particularly, her own nature, as The Stuff of Self-Indulgence, 1990 suggests."

 James Voorhies writes of Bole's work, Purge Incomplete was included in a 2009 project at the Eastern State Penitentiary in Philadelphia, Pennsylvania.
 "Today, Eastern State Penitentiary is a historic landmark and museum with site-specific works by contemporary artists.
 Mary Jo Bole's installation "Purge Incomplete" ...investigates the intersections of architecture, psychology, and human behavior with particular attention to the prison's plumbing."